 - Weather in May in Beijing averages 82 high/62 low, and it does rain occasionally.
-Bring an umbrella with you or you can buy one once you get there. - Do not carry passport and valuables with you, but lock them in your room. - Watch out for pickpocketing. - Be smart and use your best judgment when you are interacting with strangers in public places. - Please remember to bring tissue/toilet paper (it can be purchased in China) and hand sanitizer with you when traveling.
+Bring an umbrella with you or you can buy one once you get there. - Do not carry passport and valuables with you, but lock them in your room, and remember to take them with you when you leave the hotel. - Watch out for pickpocketing. - Be smart and use your best judgment when you are interacting with strangers in public places. - Please remember to bring tissue/toilet paper (it can be purchased in China) and hand sanitizer with you when traveling.
 Some public bathrooms in China do not have these items available. - Squatty Potties: Many public restrooms in China use squatty potties instead of western style toilets.
 When using it, you need to squat all the way down (go into your catcher's stance).
 You can roll your pants up (if they are long) to keep your pants from coming in contact with the floor, and keep them around your knees (don't take them off) just as they are when you use a pedestal toilet.
 (It may look awkward at the beginning, but using the squatty potties may also have benefits.
 To me, they are more hygienic than pedestal toilets in public places.
-And some research studies have shown that squatty potties are effective in
+And some research studies have shown that squatty potties are effective in preventing hemorrhoids and colon cancer.)

-- preventing hemorrhoids and colon cancer.) - Bring dental floss with you if you need to use it.
-It is difficult to find it in China. - We also recommend you to bring the following items: sunscreen, band-aids and antibiotic cream, mosquito repellent, and anti-diarrheal medication. - Be sure to ask me or Vanessa if you are not sure of anything, and inform us if you do not feel comfortable for any reason.
+- Bring dental floss with you if you need to use it.
+It may be difficult to find it in China. - We also recommend you to bring the following items: sunscreen, band-aids and antibiotic cream, mosquito repellent, and anti-diarrheal medication. - Be sure to ask me or Christin if you are not sure of anything, and inform us if you do not feel comfortable for any reason.

-How to pack
+• How to pack

-- One checked bag at the most (check with the airlines to make sure that your bag is not oversized or over weighted), one carry-on, one personal item (purse size). - Remember to carry these items with you on plane: Passport & Visa, some Cash, Contact info in China, Medical Insurance Card.
-(After you arrive in China, keep your passport, visa, and cash in a safe place; only take necessary amount of cash with you; always take your contact info card with you) - I recommend you take at least one jacket with you on the airplane, because it may be chilly in the airplane especially when we come back. - All checked bags are X-rayed (be careful with film). - Reality: pack light! - There are stores including supermarkets very close to the hotel.
-You can buy most of the groceries and daily consumables there.
+- One checked bag at the most (check with the airlines to make sure that your bag is not oversized or over weighted), one carry-on, one personal item (purse size). - Remember to carry these items with you on plane: Passport & Visa, some cash, Contact info in China, Medical Insurance Card.
+(After you arrive in China, keep your passport, visa, and cash in a safe place; only take necessary amount of cash with you; always take your contact info card with you) - I recommend you take at least one jacket with you on the airplane, because it may be chilly in the airplane especially when you come back. - All checked bags are X-rayed (be careful with film). - Reality: pack light! - There are stores including supermarkets very close to the hotels.
+You can buy most of the groceries and daily consumables there. - Last, you can tell your parents and friends your blog website, so that they may see your daily activity.